typekit/fvd/README.md

 A way to unambiguously, compactly and clearly describe a set of [@font-face](http://www.w3.org/TR/css3-fonts/) properties.
 This is implemented as a simple string.
-For example
+For example.

     n4

-This specification is currently focused on describing an existing @font-face descriptor, rather than describing an intended descriptor.
-The latter becomes more complicated when considering unspecified properties and the existence or non-existence of a particular font face.
+With these two characters we can generate choose a font, or generate style and weight information for an `@font-face` rule.

+    font-style: normal;
+    font-weight: normal;

 ## Properties